Social Security Benefits Handbook online edition

 Appendix 7: Earnings Limits by Year

 NOTE: Full Retirement Age (FRA) is the age at which you may receive an unreduced benefit.
 FRA used to be age 65 but has been increased.
 For retirement and spouses benefit, the increase applies to those born in 1938 and later.
 For widow(er)s the increase applies to those born in 1940 or later.
-Full Retirement Age goes up on a gradually increasing basis.
+Full Retirement Age goes up on a gradually increasing basis to age 67.
 See Section 703 "Reductions" for a full discussion.
 The charts in Section 703 show the Full Retirement Age based on the year of birth.
 Earning after FRA do not cause a reduction in benefits.

 FRA for those born between 1/2/43 and 1/1/55 is age 66, for retirement and spouse benefits.
 For Widows and Widowers, FRA is age 66 for those born between 1/2/45 and 1/1/57.